An analytical model of momentum availability for predicting large wind farm power: Comparison with finite wind farm LES

-We used the new model of $M$ (equation \ref{eqn:M_model}) with the two-scale momentum theory to predict wind farm power.
-See appendix \ref{app:model_formula} for a brief summary of how to use the analytical model to predict farm power.
 We compared the predictions against finite wind farm LES results from \citet{Wu2017}, \citet{Allaerts2017} and \citet{Lanzilao2022}.
 We selected these studies because they simulated large wind farms (longer than 15km in the streamwise direction).
 They published the undisturbed vertical shear stress profile which is a required input to the model of $M$.
 These studies were also selected because the results are normalised by the power of an isolated turbine rather than the front row turbine power.
 The 3 studies performed LES of 4 farms with staggered turbine layouts and 6 farms with aligned layouts.